etrusci-org/quotes/markdown/quotes.md

 ## Frank Ocean

-- When you're happy, you enjoy the music but when you're sad, you undestand the lyrics.
+- When you're happy, you enjoy the music but when you're sad, you understand the lyrics.

 ## Frank Zappa